 When activating a Manifold 9 Server license, launch Manifold with administrator privileges (right-click and choose Run as administrator), and make sure to check the Install for all users (admin) box to activate the license for all users.

 Server can be launched using a single command line in a Command Prompt window.
 Server can be launched from a command prompt window using either a Manifold Universal or a Manifold Server license.

 If the computer being used does not have a Manifold 9 Universal license or Manifold 9 Server license activated, manifoldsrv will exit without prompting to activate the license.
 Activate the license using the main manifold.exe application by launching a desktop session of Manifold in the usual way.

-Server runs as long as the Command Prompt window stays open, and we have not logged out, and we have not stopped Server in the Command Prompt window with a Ctrl-C. We can continue working on the computer running Server using that same user login.
+When launched from a command prompt, Server runs as long as the Command Prompt window stays open, and we have not logged out, and we have not stopped Server in the Command Prompt window with a Ctrl-C. We can continue working on the computer running Server using that same user login.
 Users running Server on their machines will usually just minimize the Command Prompt window to the taskbar and then keep running other programs.
 If we do not want to leave a server machine with an open login, we can lock the screen by simultaneously pressing the Windows logo key and L.

 Manifold Server launched from a Command Prompt window automatically stops if the console window attached to it is closed, if the Windows user who launched manifoldsrv starts logging off Windows, or if the computer system starts shutting down.

 A Manifold 9 Server license also allows Server to be launched as a Windows service.
 A Manifold 9 Universal license cannot launch Server as a Windows service.